 It is a good idea to make plans for staircasing at the time when you first buy your shared ownership home.
 Talk to your mortgage advisor about your plans and intentions.
 You can staircase by buying further shares in your property with the amount you pay based on the market value of your property at the time you apply to staircase.
-The value is determined by an independent RICS (Royal Institution of Chartered Surveyors) gualified surveyor.
+You can buy additional shares of 5% or more at any time.
+The value is determined by an independent RICS (Royal Institution of Chartered Surveyors) qualified surveyor.
 As the share you own increases your rent reduces proportionately.
 You can take your ownership up to the full 100% value of the home if you choose, and your lease allows, meaning you would then pay no rent.
 You would still be liable for service charges where applicable.